herreraja/herreraja.github.io/_posts/2020-05-24-never-an-mvp.md

 ## First version

-The first version consisted basically on call to Firebase Functions endpoints (HTTPS requests) to retrieve the data and store the data on local storage (SQLite).
+The first version consisted basically calls to Firebase Functions endpoints (HTTPS requests) to retrieve the data and store the data on local storage (SQLite).
 If the phone didn’t have access to the Internet, the phone would display the data from the local storage.

 As you can see, the first version wasn’t a big deal, however, an endless number of improvements came out and with that, a lot of learning as well.